TheMaster1127/HTH/README.md

 With HTH, developers can write code in a straightforward and intuitive syntax, making it accessible even to those with little to no programming experience.
 The language is dynamically typed, allowing for flexibility in variable declarations and reducing the need for explicit type annotations.

-One of the key features of HTH is its transpilation process, which converts HTH code into JavaScript and embeds it into an HTML file.
+One of the key features of HTH is it's transpilation process, which converts HTH code into JavaScript and embeds it into an HTML file.
 This enables applications built with HTH to be run on any device with a web browser, providing portability and accessibility.

 HTH simplifies GUI development by eliminating the need for complex initialization, allowing developers to create user interfaces quickly and easily.
-Additionally, HTH streamlines backend connectivity with its built-in function for sending and retrieving data from specified endpoints.
+Additionally, HTH streamlines backend connectivity with it's built-in function for sending and retrieving data from specified endpoints.

-## Overall, HTH is a powerful yet approachable programming language that empowers beginners to learn programming and build web applications with ease.
-Its simplicity, portability, and comprehensive documentation make it a valuable tool for developers of all skill levels.
+## Overall, HTH is a powerful yet approachable programming language that empowers beginners to learn programming and build web applications with ease. it's simplicity, portability, and comprehensive documentation make it a valuable tool for developers of all skill levels.

 ## Pros and Cons of HTH